New Mexico - Sectoral Privacy Overview

-A 'security breach' is defined as the unauthorised acquisition of unencrypted computerised data, or of encrypted computerised data and the confidential process or key used to decrypt the encrypted computerised data, that compromises the security, confidentiality, or integrity of personal identifying information maintained by a person.
+A 'security breach' is defined as the unauthorized acquisition of unencrypted computerized data, or of encrypted computerized data and the confidential process or key used to decrypt the encrypted computerized data, that compromises the security, confidentiality, or integrity of personal identifying information maintained by a person.

 The Data Breach Notification Act specifies both security and disposal requirements for personal identifying information:

-- Security requirements: Reasonable security procedures and practices must be implemented and maintained that are appropriate to the nature of the information to protect the personal identifying information from unauthorised access, destruction, use, modification or disclosure.
+- security requirements: reasonable security procedures and practices must be implemented and maintained that are appropriate to the nature of the information to protect the personal identifying information from unauthorized access, destruction, use, modification, or disclosure; and

 The Data Breach Notification Act includes a specific data security requirement aimed at service providers.
-Before disclosing personal identifying information to a service provider, a person must require by contract that the service provider implement and maintain reasonable security procedures and practices appropriate to the nature of the personal identifying information and to protect it from unauthorised access, destruction, use, modification or disclosure.
+Before disclosing personal identifying information to a service provider, a person must require by contract that the service provider implement and maintain reasonable security procedures and practices appropriate to the nature of the personal identifying information and to protect it from unauthorized access, destruction, use, modification, or disclosure.